High order paracontrolled calculus: A toolkit for paracontrolled calculus

-The conditions $(\cdots)<3$ that appear in the statement below are only technical; a choice of implicit constant $b$ in the definition of the paraproduct operator $\Pi = \Pi^{(b)}$ would change the bound $3$ for any other bound.
+also equal to { } The conditions $(\cdots)<3$ that appear in Theorem \ref{ThmIteratedCorrector} below are purely technical; a choice of implicit constant $b$ in the definition of the paraproduct operator ${\sf P} = {\sf P}^{(b)}$ would change the bound $3$ for any other bound.
 In any concrete situation, one can assume that such a good choice of parameter $b$ has been done and forget about that condition.